 Tiebreak rules are essential procedures designed to determine a winner when competitors achieve identical scores in a competition.
 These rules ensure fair outcomes and uphold the integrity of events by employing specific scoring criteria and formats tailored to each sport.
 By establishing clear guidelines for execution, tiebreaks help differentiate competitors and resolve ties effectively.
 Key …

-The fundamental tennis serving rules dictate how a player must serve the ball to initiate play.
-These rules cover aspects such as the legality of the serve, the player's stance, and the dimensions of the service court.
+The fundamental tennis serving rules establish how players must execute their serves to ensure fair play.
+These rules cover aspects such as the legality of the serve, the sequence of actions, and specific requirements for the service area.

 Definition of a legal serve